 April 16th, 2010 was a life-altering day for Adam and all who loved him.
-It forever changed the lives of my parents, my siblings, his nieces and nephews, his fiance Sami, and his friends.
+It forever changed the lives of his parents, siblings, nieces and nephews, his fiance, and his friends.
 We knew that Adam suffered from depression but we did not know it would cost him his life.

 Adam was one of millions of people who suffer from depression.
 He is also male, which puts him in a category of least likely to seek out treatment.
 More than anything, all Adam wanted was to feel happy.

 In an undated journal entry written a year and a half prior to his death, Adam wrote, “I have many things in my life which should provide me with happiness but have yet to experience true happiness.
 So now I ask myself, what is the definition of happiness?
 Am I actually happy and not realizing it?
 I know that even through the many achievements I have made, I continue to lack the feeling that I describe as happiness…to live a life without experiencing the feelings of happiness is pure torture.”